What should a capstone course do? Perhaps more fundamentally, what is a capstone course?

 I the second question comes from a number of my academic colleagues, and others outside of academe (but who, nevertheless, have a lot to do with the recruitment of graduates).
 I can't pretend I know enough of the literature to answer either of those questions (yet)?

 But so far, it seems that there are three types of capstones.
-As I note in /journal/2019/10/07/of-mountaintops-magnets-and-mandates/, a capstone may be some kind of interdisciplinary culmination experience (a mountaintop), an opportunity to dive in deeply to some—already known—topic (a magnet), or it can be as a way to verify/assure that specific outcomes have been met for the purpose of accreditation (a mandate).
+As I note in this post, a capstone may be some kind of interdisciplinary culmination experience (a mountaintop), an opportunity to dive in deeply to some—already known—topic (a magnet), or it can be as a way to verify/assure that specific outcomes have been met for the purpose of accreditation (a mandate).

 Regardless, as editors of Assessment Update (2004), Karen E. Black and Stephen P. Hundley note: